OpenOrienteering/mapper/INSTALL.md

 The program uses the PROJ.4 Cartographic Projections Library from http://trac.osgeo.org/proj/ which is released under permissive license terms.
-The program is known to work with the releases 4.7.0 (as contained in Ubuntu 10.04 and 12.04) and 4.8.0.
+The program is known to work with the releases 4.8.0 (as contained in Ubuntu 14.04), 4.9.1 and 4.9.2.
 By default build settings, proj 4.8.0 will be downloaded and built as part of the build process.
 On Linux, default settings will use the installed proj library.
 You can change the cmake option `Mapper_BUILD_PROJ` to adjust this.